-73.10 Running in the IDE
+59.11 Running in the IDE

-You can run kylo-ui and kylo-services in the IDE.
+You can run kylo-ui and thinkbig-services in the IDE.
 If you plan to run the apps in the IDE, you should shut down the services in your sandbox so you aren't running two instances at the same time.

 '''

 $ service kylo-services stop

 $ service kylo-ui stop

-$ service kylo-services status

-$ service kylo-ui status

 '''